tloredo/TSE-Miscellany/README.md

   Testing of this feature, and perhaps extending it to other error models, could be a fruitful exercise.

-`ft_uneven.m` iss the original matlab program.
+`ft_uneven.m` is the original matlab program.

 `py_ft.py`, `numba_ft.py` and `cuda_ft.py` are written for Python,
 but have different requirements:

 * `py_ft.py`:
   Only requires the `numpy` module.
-It can either run a single time series or a bulk of time series with a single call of a function.
+It can process either a single time series or a collection of time series ("bulk calculation") with a single function call.
-  If running a bulk calculation, mulitprocessing can be used.
+  If running a bulk calculation, multiple threads can be used.
   For this the `multiprocessing` module is required.
-  Only if`multiprocessing` is invoked does the module need to be installed.
+  Only if `multiprocessing` is invoked does the module need to be installed.

 * `numba_ft.py`:
   Requires the `numba` module, in addition to the `numpy` module.
-  Here also single and bulk calculation can be envoked.
+  Here also single and bulk calculation can be invoked.
-  Multithreading can be used without requiring further modules.
+  Multiple threads can be used without requiring further modules.
-  The `numba_ft.py` version runs around 3 times faster then the `py_ft.py` version on the development hardware.
+  The `numba_ft.py` version runs around 3 times faster than the `py_ft.py` version on the development hardware.

 * `cuda_ft.py`:
   Requires a CUDA-capable GPU, Nvidia-drivers, CUDA, and `cudnn`.
   CUDA and `cudnn` can be installed with `conda` installing `cudatoolkit`.
-  Only a function calculating bulk can be called, which will run on the GPU.
+The provided function implements a bulk calculation, which will run on the GPU.
-  For this module to run properly, the `times` and `omegas` arguments can only take 0.0 as an argument in the 0th index of the array.
+  For this module to run properly, the `times` and `omegas` array arguments must each have 0.0 as the value in the 0th element.

-The functions as well as their arguments are commeted for further information such as type of the arguments.
+See the comments in the code for further information such as specification of the types of the arguments.